zanoni-mbdyn/blendyn/README.md

 the model definition phase.

-Please refer to the [wiki pages](https://github.com/zanoni-mbdyn/mbdyn-blender/wiki) for the complete documentation of the add-on.
+Please refer to the [wiki pages](https://github.com/zanoni-mbdyn/mbdyn-blender/wiki) for the complete documentation of the add-on and the Change Log.